 Stopping Forged Email 2: DKIM to the Rescue

-In our last post in this series, we examined how SPF can be used to help weed out forged email messages based on validating if a message was sent by an approved server by looking at the IP address delivering the email message to you.
-We found that while SPF can work, it has many significant limitations that cause it to fall far short of being a panacea.
+In our last post in this series, we examined how SPF can be used to help weed out forged email messages by validating if a message was sent from an approved server by looking at the IP address delivering the email message.
+While SPF can work, it has many significant limitations that cause it to fall far short of being a panacea.

-So — besides looking at the sending server IP address — what else can we do to determine of a message was forged?
+So — besides looking at the sending server IP address — what else can we do to determine if a message was forged?

-It turns out that there is another way — through the use of encryption techniques and digital signatures — to have the sender’s servers transparently “sign” a message in a way that you can verify upon receipt.
+It turns out that there is another way.
+By using encryption techniques and digital signatures, the sender’s servers can transparently “sign” a message in a way that you can verify upon receipt.
 This is called DKIM.

 DKIM – Domain Keys Identified Mail: A Simple Explanation

-DKIM stands for “Domain Keys Identified Mail” … or, re-writing this more verbosely, “Domain-wide validation Mail Identity through use of cryptographic Keys”.
-To understand DKIM, we need to back up for a second and look at what we mean by “cryptographic keys” and how that can be used.
+DKIM stands for “Domain Keys Identified Mail.”
+This stands for “Domain-wide validation Mail Identity through use of cryptographic Keys.”
+To understand DKIM, we need to pause and look at what we mean by “cryptographic keys” and how they can be used.

-In security, there is a concept called symmetric encryption that everyone is familiar with: you pick a password and use some “cipher” to convert a regular (plaintext) message into an encrypted (ciphertext) message.
+In security, there is a concept called symmetric encryption that everyone is familiar with.
+Users pick a password and use some “cipher” to convert a regular (plaintext) message into an encrypted (ciphertext) message.
 Someone else who knows the password and cipher can reverse the process to get the regular message back.

 What does that buy you?

-- Signatures: Anything that you encrypt using Key 1 can be decrypted by anyone.
-But if they can decrypt it, that proves that you sent it (as only you have your secret key and thus “only you” could have encrypted it).
+- Signatures: Anything encrypted using Key One can be decrypted by anyone.
+But if they can decrypt it, that proves that you sent it.
+Only you have your secret key and thus “only you” could have encrypted it in the first place.

 - Encryption: Anyone can use your public key to encrypt a message that can only be opened by you (using your secret key).

-- Sign Messages: Using the private key, the sender’s servers look at selected message headers (e.g. the sender name and address, the subject, the message ID) and the message body, they use a cryptographic “hash” function to make a unique “fingerprint” of this info (e.g. so that any change to that info would change the fingerprint).
-This fingerprint hash is encrypted using the private key and this “fingerprint” as added to the message as a new header called “DKIM-Signature”.
+- Sign Messages: Using the private key, the sender’s servers look at selected message headers (e.g., the sender name and address, the subject, the message ID) and the message body, and they use a cryptographic “hash” function to make a unique “fingerprint” of this info (e.g., so that any change to that info would change the fingerprint).
+This fingerprint hash is encrypted using the private key.
+Then it is added to the message as a new header called “DKIM-Signature.”

 - Decryption: The fingerprint is decrypted using the public key.

 - Fingerprint Check: The recipient then uses the message body and the same headers as the sender to make another fingerprint.
-If the fingerprints match … then the message has not been altered since it was sent.
+If the fingerprints match, the message has not been altered since it was sent.

-- We know that the message was not modified since it was sent — so the name and the address of the sender (among other things) is the same as it was when it was sent.
+- We know that the message was not modified since it was sent.
+The sender’s name and address (among other things) are the same as when it was sent.

-- We know that the message was sent by a server authorized for sending email for the sender’s domain — as that server used the DKIM private key for that domain.
+- We know the message was sent by a server authorized to send emails for the sender’s domain, as that server used the DKIM private key for that domain.

-So, through encryption, we have a way to verify that the message was sent by a server authorized to send email fro the sender’s domain … and thus we have a “solid” reason to believe the sender’s identity.
-Furthermore, this validation does not rely on server IP addresses at all, and thus does not share the weaknesses of SPF.
+So, through encryption, we have a way to verify that the message was sent by a server authorized to send email from the sender’s domain, and thus we have a “solid” reason to believe the sender’s identity.
+Furthermore, this validation does not rely on server IP addresses and thus does not share the weaknesses of SPF.

-With DKIM (as with all anti-fraud solutions for email), it is up to the owner of a domain (e.g. the owner of bankofamerica.com) to setup the DNS settings required for DKIM to be checked by the recipients.
-If they do not do this, then there is no way to verify DKIM and any DKIM signatures on messages will be ignored.
+It is up to the domain owner to set up the DNS settings required for DKIM to be checked by the recipients.
+If they do not do this, there is no way to verify DKIM, and any DKIM signatures on messages will be ignored.

 DKIM is set up by adding special entries to the published DNS settings for the domain.
-You can use a tool, such as this DKIM Generator, to create create your DKIM cryptographic keys and tell you what you should enter in to DNS.
-Your email provider may have their own tools that assist with this process — as the private key needs to be installed on their mail servers and use of DKIM has to be enabled; we recommend asking your email provider for assistance.
+You can use a tool like this DKIM Generator to create your DKIM cryptographic keys and tell you what you should enter into DNS.
+Your email provider may have their own tools that assist with this process.
+The private key needs to be installed on their mail servers, and the use of DKIM has to be enabled; we recommend asking your email provider for assistance.

-We are not going to spend time on the details of the configuration or setup here; instead we will look at the actual utility of DKIM and where it falls on its face and how attackers can get around it.
+We are not going to spend time on the details of the configuration or setup here.
+Instead, we will look at the actual utility of DKIM, where it fails, and how attackers can get around it.

 DKIM – The Good Parts

-Once DKIM has been set up and is used by your sending mail servers, it does an amazing job with anti-fraud…. generally much better than SPF.
-It also helps ensure that messages have not been modified at all since they were sent … so we can be sure of who sent the message and of what they said; SPF does not provide any kind of assurance that messages were not modified.
+Once DKIM has been set up and is used by your sending mail servers, it does a fantastic job with anti-fraud.
+It is generally much stronger than SPF.
+It also helps ensure that messages have not been modified since they were sent.
+We can be sure who sent the message and what they said; SPF does not provide any kind of assurance that messages were not modified.

-Use of DKIM is highly recommended for every domain owner and for every email filtering system.
+Using DKIM is highly recommended for every domain owner and every email filtering system.

-However, as we shall see next, its not time to throw a party celebrating the end of fraudulent email.
+However, as we shall see next, it’s not time to throw a party celebrating the end of fraudulent emails.

 DKIM – Its Limitations

-Domain Keys Identified Mail has sone significant limitations in the battle against fraud:
+Domain Keys Identified Mail has some significant limitations in the battle against fraud:

 It can be hard to identify and set up all authorized servers

-For proper use of DKIM, all servers that send email for your domain must be able to use DKIM and have keys for your domain.
-This can be difficult if you have vendors or partners that send email for you using your domain or if you otherwise can not be sure that all messages sent will be signed..
-In such cases, if you cannot get them to use DKIM, you should have them send email for you using a different domain or a subdomain, so that your main domain can be fully DKIM-enabled and its DNS can tell everyone that DKIM signatures must be present on all messages.
-E.g. you want to be “strict” with DKIM usage in a way that is hard to do with SPF.
+For proper use of DKIM, all servers that send emails for your domain must use DKIM and have keys for your domain.
+This can be challenging if you have vendors or partners that send emails using your domain or if you otherwise can not be sure that all messages sent will be signed.
+If DKIM cannot be used, emails should be sent using a different domain or a subdomain so that the primary domain can be fully DKIM-enabled and its DNS can tell everyone that DKIM signatures must be present on all messages.
+E.g., you want to be “strict” with DKIM usage in a way that is hard to do with SPF.

-If you cannot be strict, then DKIM allows you to be soft … indicating that signatures may or may not be present.
-In such cases (like with SPF), the absence of a DKIM signature does not make a message invalid; the presence of a valid signature just makes the message certainly valid.
-If your DKIM setup is “soft”, forgery is simple.
+If you cannot be strict, then DKIM allows you to be soft, which indicates that signatures may or may not be present.
+In such cases (like with SPF), the absence of a DKIM signature does not make a message invalid; the presence of a valid signature makes the message certainly valid.
+If your DKIM setup is “soft,” forgery is simple.

 DKIM checks only the domain name and the server.

-If there are two different people in the same organization, Fred@domain.com and Jane@domain.com — either of them can send email legitimately from their @domain.com address using the servers they are authorized to use for domain.com email.
+If there are two different people in the same organization, Fred@domain.com, and Jane@domain.com, either can send email legitimately from their @domain.com address using the servers they are authorized to use for domain.com email.

-However, if Fred@domain.com uses his account to send a message forged to be from Jane@domain.com — DKIM will check out as “OK” … even if DKIM is set as strict.
+However, if Fred@domain.com uses his account to send a message forged from Jane@domain.com, the DKIM will check out as “okay,” even if DKIM is strict.

 DKIM does not protect against inter-domain forgery at all.